isomerpages/astar-nrp/_research/2b-hri.md

 third_nav_title: Themes
 ---
 ## Overview
-A key enabler for robots to interact and communicate with people for augmenting and uplifting their work and lives.
+A key enabler for robots to interact and communicate with people, augmenting and uplifting their work and lives.

 ## Projects under Human-Robot Interaction